These soft, homemade chocolate chip cookies are cookie jar material. Loaded with dates, granola and coconut, they will keep a long time!

 However Paul’s cookies last longer in the cookie jar and I’m guessing contain a lot more fiber!
 I’m always looking for that in a cookie, aren’t you?

-In either case, Manservant is always happy to have cookies in the cookie jar and these small but mighty, loaded chocolate chip cookies sure did make him happy.
+In either case, Manservant is always happy to have homemade chocolate chip cookies in the cookie jar and these small but mighty, loaded cookies sure did make him happy.